-

 All medications required to be given during school hours, including inhalers and epi-pens and ANY over-the-counter medications like Tylenol, ibuprofen, cough drops etc., require a written order from a physician, nurse practitioner, physician’s assistant or dentist.
 This order can be faxed to the nurse’s office.
 For short-term (10 days) medications like antibiotics, the pharmacy label may be used in lieu of an order.

 Parents must sign a Medication Administration and Permission Form.
-This form gives the school nurse or school personnel designate permission to give the prescribed medication.
+This form gives the school nurse or school personnel designated permission to give the prescribed medication.
 This includes medication required during field trips.

-The exceptions to the above are those students who must carry critical medications such as insulin, inhalers or epi-pens and who have the written permission of physician, parent and school nurse to transport medication.
+The exceptions to the above are those students who must carry critical medications such as insulin, inhalers or epi-pens and who have the written permission of physicians, parents and school nurses to transport medication.

 Strict compliance with this policy will be followed by the school nurse.
 See the link at left for contact information for all school nurses.